 Products, programs, and practices that take into account environmental, social, and governance considerations, in traditional corporations or new forms of business such as B-Corp or Benefit Corporations.
-Such efforts work toward a “triple-bottom line”, aiming simultaneously for an increase in profit, benefits to the environment, and benefits to the people that interact with a company.
+Such efforts work toward a "triple-bottom line", aiming simultaneously for an increase in profit, benefits to the environment, and benefits to the people that interact with companies.

 ESG & Impact Investing

 ESG Investing: The systematic and explicit inclusion by investment managers of environmental, social and governance metrics into the investment screening process.

 - E: Environmental criteria focus on a company’s stewardship of the natural environment and include issues like greenhouse gas emissions, energy efficiency, and natural resource depletion.

 - S: Social criteria focus on all people who interact with a company throughout its value chain, from employees to suppliers to the communities within which the company operates.
 Examples of social issues include workplace health safety, labor practices, and relations with local communities.

 - G: Governance criteria focus on a company’s leadership, audits and internal controls, and shareholder rights.Examples of governance issues include bribery and corruption, business ethics, and board diversity.